 Eat, eat, eat!
 Living your best life means enjoying the best food.
 You’re walking enough that you don’t need to worry about the calories.
 Worry about your happiness and how food is one of those fuels that fuels your smile, at least it does for me.
 No one likes a hangry, don’t forget tired because of all that traveling, type of person.
-Get you some food that’s picture perfect and Instagram worthy.
+Get you some picture-perfect food that’s Instagram worthy.
 Go to Instagram and search the city to find photos tagged with delicious food.
 This was my favorite way to find not only cute places but good eats.
 EAT UP! (don’t mind my insane sweet tooth)

 5. Walk like you have no agenda

 When I say walk, I mean WALK!
 Who cares about the blisters or sore feet, YOU ARE IN EUROPE AND YOU WILL SURVIVE.
 Twenty miles a day of walking will not kill you, only work off all that amazing food.
 I mean you could always be back in your suburban home, having to get in the car, and hoping to see a deer run across the road for a little excitement, because ya know, that sounds like so much fun.
 I’m saying just aimlessly walk.
 You’ll come across little treasures no tour would ever show you, and better yet you can do it on your own time.
-I found so many cute places that I enjoyed because I discovered them by walking.
+I found so many cute places that I enjoyed because I discovered them on walking.
 What a concept!
 Walking also helps you become more aware of your surroundings and comfortable with the places you’re staying.
 Just take a walk!

 I’m sure as much as you loved living vicariously through me and my posts, it’s your turn to start living your best life!
-I’ve given you five ways to make it look like you’re living your best life when you really are living your best life.
+I’ve given you five ways to make it look like you’re living your best life when you are living your best life.
 Give it a shot, and see how you do.
 You might surprise yourself.
 I did a pretty good job of doing just that:)

 See ya later!